edgio-docs/edgio-docs/guides/open_edge/index.md

 ## Open Edge Benefits
 - Significantly Reduce Backhaul Cost:
-<br> Reduce operational costs associated with retrieving content from the origin by caching content within your network.<br />
+<br />Reduce operational costs associated with retrieving content from the origin by caching content within your network.
 - Improve Quality of Experience (QoE):
-<br> Improve overall QoE for your users with higher average video bitrates, faster start times, and lower rebuffer rates.<br />
+<br />Improve overall QoE for your users with higher average video bitrates, faster start times, and lower rebuffer rates.
 - Open the Door to Revenue Opportunities:
-<br> You can offer local content providers high-performance, in-region content delivery, and capture revenue from the traffic that content providers deliver through your network.<br />
+<br />You can offer local content providers high-performance, in-region content delivery, and capture revenue from the traffic that content providers deliver through your network.
 - Grow With Minimal Additional Overhead:
-<br> Focus on building your business while Edgio manages and operates your CDN infrastructure.<br />
+<br />Focus on building your business while Edgio manages and operates your CDN infrastructure.
 - Get Support When You Need It:
-<br> Get help quickly with our technology experts available through unrestricted 24/7/365 live support from Edgio’s Global Network Operations Center.<br />
+<br />Get help quickly with our technology experts available through unrestricted 24/7/365 live support from Edgio’s Global Network Operations Center.

 # For Service Providers
 The Edgio Control Portal allows you to view data about your traffic and create additional users for your organization.